2005

 ● 1-9-2005: Another red-letter day.
 I posted on the Philosophy in Los Angeles website my second and third pieces, a “Reply to Ron’s Response on Purpose in War,” and “On Egoism: A Rebuttal.”
 I’m quite proud of them.

-● 1-10-2005: A typical difference between a lower-class person’s chemical abuse and that of a middle-class person is that the former takes drugs in response to a miserable life, whereas the latter has a miserable life in response to the drug abuse (and can regain a decent life simply by stopping the drugs).
+● 1-10-2005: A typical difference between a lower-class person’s chemical abuse and that of a middle-class person is that the lower-class person takes drugs in response to a miserable life, whereas the middle-class person has a miserable life in response to the drug abuse (and can regain a decent life simply by stopping the drugs).

 ● I’m so creative that, no matter how well things are going, I can still find something to complain about.